 The Bajaj Avenger Street 160 is the younger version of Street 220 in terms of looks and performance.
 It makes you stand out in the crowd with the retro style of Avenger 160 Street, and with its low and vast profile, it is your best companion for everyday city rides.
 It has a powerful 160cc engine, and it is the best affordable cruiser in its lineup.
 Let’s look into the specifications for more info.

-The Bajaj Avenger Street 160 is powered by a 160cc BS6 engine along with a Fresh Sportster look and gets an easy-riding stance with a low & long seat.
-With front disc and rear drum brakes, Bajaj Avenger Street 160 comes up with an anti-locking braking system.
-And the bike weighs 156 kg and has a fuel tank capacity of 13 liters
+The Bajaj Avenger Street 160 gets power from a 160cc BS6 engine with a Fresh Sportster look and an easy-riding stance with a low & long seat.
+Bajaj Avenger Street 160 comes up with an anti-locking braking system with both front and rear disc brakes.
+And the bike weighs 156 kg and has a fuel tank capacity of 13litres.

 Bajaj bikes came into existence in India way back in 1945 by introducing Chetak scooters.
 By 1986 they made a paradigm shift by having it’s focus completely on motorcycles and discontinued scooter manufacturing.
 From there Bajaj was always on course to seal a spot in the top motorcycle manufacturers.
 On the way, Bajaj made tie-up with Kawasaki in 1984 and KTM in 2007 in which former severed tie up in April 2017.
 As a result of years of R & D and technology assistance from KTM and Kawasaki, their models are now finding a place among the top and also within motorcycle aficionados.